wellcaffeinated/intween/docs/guide/README.md

 :::

 An Observable is very similar to a data stream.
 Most of the core Observables in InTween are time-based.
-So you can subscribe to changes in time.
+So you can subscribe to them to react to changes in time.
 The most basic time Observable is created by calling `animationFrames()`.